Ty-Sayahi/Ty-Sayahi.github.io/index.md

-Hi, I'm Ty, a person in Ohio who likes messing around with electronics.
+Hi, I'm Ty, a kid in Ohio who likes messing around with electronics.
 This website will become my portfolio in the future.

 ### Education & Experience